shuxg2017/walmart-weekly-sale-prediction-mlp/README.md

 # Walmart Weekly Sale Prediction By Neural Network

-### In this project, we used univariate ARIMA or univariate LSTM to forecast Walmart weekly sale, but the performances were very poor.
-Therefore, we moved to multivariate model.
-The image below was our final result.
+### In this project, I used univariate ARIMA or univariate LSTM to forecast Walmart weekly sale, but the performances were very poor.
+Therefore, I moved to multivariate model.
+The image below was my final result.
 The model was pretty powerful, it can predict weekly sales in any stores with any departments.

 ![Final Result](https://github.com/shuxg2017/Walmart-weekly-sale-prediction-by-MLP/blob/master/results/result.png)

 ## Introduction

-We trained a very simple neural network (fully connected layers) to predict Walmart weekly sale.
-Before training the model, we did data integration and feature engineering.
-In addition, we searched the same work which were done by other machine learning engineers.
+I trained a very simple neural network (fully connected layers) to predict Walmart weekly sale.
+Before training the model, I did data integration and feature engineering.
+In addition, I searched the same work which were done by other machine learning engineers.
 The metrics they used were mean absolute error (MAE).
 Achieving MAE below 2000 will be a good result.
  **Goal: reduce the MAE below 2000.**

 ### Data Overview